xqx930807/ambari-2.5-zhcn/ambari-common/src/main/python/ambari_jinja2/docs/intro.rst

     easy_install Jinja2
     pip install Jinja2

-This will install a Jinja2 egg in your Python installation's site-packages directory.
+This will install a Jinja2 egg in your Python installation's dist-packages directory.

 (If you are installing from the windows command line omit the `sudo` and make